tyconsulting/CloudNaming-Module/README.md

 ## Documentation

-The CloudNaming module contains 2 functions that can be used in generating Azure resource names for Contoso.
+The CloudNaming module contains 2 functions that can be used in generating Cloud resource names for Contoso.
 The documentation for these 2 functions are located in the [docs](./docs) folder:

 * [GetCloudNamingSuportedTypes](./docs/GetCloudNamingSupportedTypes.md)
 * [GetCloudResourceName.md](./docs/GetCloudResourceName.md)